wetterkrank/WordPress-Plugin-Boilerplate/README.md

  # Flymon

 A WordPress plugin to display the lowest flight price for a given route/dates in your blog.
+Powers the cheapest flight monitor here: https://escapefromberl.in

-Uses this backend: https://github.com/wetterkrank/travelcheck (a Python + Mongo caching layer over the supplier's API).
+Requires this backend app for caching/proxying: https://github.com/wetterkrank/travelcheck (a Python + Mongo caching layer over the supplier's API).

 ## Installation